 One of the lessons rank-and-file investors seem to have drawn from the brutal 2007-09 bear market is that professionals can lose money just as easily as they can.
 A corollary is that keeping costs down is crucial.
 As a result, many have decided to take investing into their own hands.
 "Since 2008, our largest source of new accounts -- after people transferring their accounts from other discount brokers -- has been investors coming from full-service brokers or from advisers," says Don Montanaro, chief executive of TradeKing, a discount broker.

 Competition among discounters is intense.
 As they battle for your business, brokers are fighting on a variety of fronts: undercutting one another on price, offering slicker and slicker online-trading experiences, and outdoing each other by introducing ever-more-compelling tools.

 To make sense of all the offers out there, we surveyed 14 of the biggest and best brokers in the industry to see which ones make your money go the furthest.
-Fidelity, the winner of our last survey (see Best of the Online Brokers), again topped our rankings, but this year it shares the honor with TD Ameritrade.
+Fidelity, the winner of our last survey, again topped our rankings, but this year it shares the honor with TD Ameritrade.